Guṇa: Samkhya school of Hinduism

+Scholars of Samkhya have three main views on defining what gunas are.
+They are seen as either substances, qualities, or capacities.

 In Indian philosophy, these qualities are not considered present in an either-or fashion.
 Rather, everyone and everything has all three, only in different proportions and in different contexts.
 The living being or substance is viewed as the net result of the joint effect of these three qualities.

 According to Samkya school, no one and nothing is either purely Sattvik or purely Rajasik or purely Tamasik.
-One's nature and behavior constitute a complex interplay of all of all three gunas, in varying degrees.
-In some, the conduct is Rajasik with significant influence of Sattvik guna; in some it is Rajasik with significant influence of Tamasik guna, and so on.
+One's nature and behavior constitute a complex interplay of all three guṇas, in varying degrees.
+In some, the conduct is Rajasik with significant influence of Sattvik guṇa; in some it is Rajasik with significant influence of Tamasik guṇa, and so on.

 The balance of Gunas of everything and everyone can change and does.
 However, change in one quality faces inertia from other two qualities in Indian worldview.
 Change needs internal or external influence or reinforcement, as knowledge and force to transform.
-The force to change comes from the Rajas guna, the Sattva guna empowers one towards harmonious and constructive change, while Tamas guna checks or retards the process.
+The force to change comes from the Rajas guṇa, the Sattva guṇa empowers one towards harmonious and constructive change, while Tamas guṇa checks or retards the process.

 In Indian mythology, Vishnu is envisioned with more Sattva, Brahma with more Rajas, and Shiva seen with all three Gunas.